TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Experiments

 In cross-domain few-shot segmentation, four benchmarks are contributed \cite{lei2022cross}.

-\textbf{Deepglobe.} The Deepglobe data set, described in \cite{demir2018deepglobe}, is a collection of satellite images.
+\textbf{Deepglobe.} The Deepglobe dataset, described in \cite{demir2018deepglobe}, is a collection of satellite images.
 It includes pixel-level annotations for seven categories: urban areas, agriculture, rangeland, forest, water, barren land, and an `unknown' category.
-In total, 803 images in the data set have a consistent spatial resolution of $2448 \times 2448$ pixels.
+In total, 803 images in the dataset have a consistent spatial resolution of $2448 \times 2448$ pixels.

-We divide each image into six sections to increase the number of testing images and reduce their sizes.
-As the object categories in this data set have irregular shapes, cutting the images minimally impacts their segmentation.
+Follow the standard approach to previous work \cite{lei2022cross}, We divide each image into six sections to increase the number of testing images and reduce their sizes.
+Since the object categories in this dataset have irregular shapes, cutting the images has minimal impact on their segmentation.
 We further filter out images with only one class and those belonging to the `unknown' category.
 This results in 5,666 images used to report the results, each with a resolution of $408 \times 408$ pixels.

 \textbf{ISIC}.
-The data set identified as `document number 1', as described in references \cite{codella2019skin,tschandl2018ham10000}, focuses on skin lesion imagery from cancer screenings, containing 2,596 images with a single lesion each.
+The dataset identified as `document number 1', as described in \cite{codella2019skin,tschandl2018ham10000}, focuses on skin lesion imagery from cancer screenings, containing 2,596 images with a single lesion.
 Ground-truth labels are provided solely for the training set.
-For consistent analysis, images are resized to a standard $512 \times 512$ pixels from the original $1022 \times 767$ pixels.
+Follow the standard approach to previous work \cite{lei2022cross}, for consistent analysis, images are resized to a standard $512 \times 512$ pixels from the original $1022 \times 767$ pixels.

-\textbf{ChestX.} As discussed in \cite{jaeger2013automatic,candemir2013lung}, the Chest X-ray data set is tailored for Tuberculosis detection.
-It comprises a total of 566 X-ray images, each having an original resolution of $4020 \times 4892$ pixels.
-These images are sourced from a data set of 58 cases with a Tuberculosis manifestation and 80 cases with normal conditions.
+\textbf{ChestX.} As discussed in \cite{jaeger2013automatic,candemir2013lung}, the Chest X-ray dataset is tailored for Tuberculosis detection.
+It comprises a total of 566 X-ray images, each with an original resolution of $4020 \times 4892$ pixels.
+These images are sourced from a dataset of 58 cases with a Tuberculosis manifestation and 80 cases with normal conditions.
 Given the large size of the original images, a common practice is to reduce them to a more manageable $1024 \times 1024$ pixels for further analysis and processing.

 \textbf{FS1000.} FSS-1000 \cite{li2020fss} is a natural image dataset for few-shot segmentation, consisting of 1,000 object classes, each with 10 samples.
-We used the official split for semantic segmentation in our experiment and reported the results on the official testing set, which contains 240 classes and 2,400 testing images.
+We use the official split for semantic segmentation in our experiment and report the results on the official testing set, which contains 240 classes and 2,400 testing images.